bhoang93/afa-cms/src/pages/blog/2021-03-10-blog-what-is-utilitarianism-and-how-does-it-apply-to-animal-welfare.md

 ---
 ![](/img/al.jpg)

-This week guest writer, **Hayley Lynes** will look at what utilitarianism means for animal welfare.
+This week guest writer, **Hayley Lynes,** will look at what utilitarianism means for animal welfare.

 **What is utilitarianism?**